pombreda/lepl/doc-src/manual/advanced.rst

 `.config.no_direct_eval()
 <api/redirect.html#lepl.core.config.ConfigBuilder.no_direct_eval>`_

   Combine simple matchers so that they are evaluated without trampolining.
+This is included by default.

 `.config.compose_transforms()
 <api/redirect.html#lepl.core.config.ConfigBuilder.compose_transforms>`_